duguyue100/pyaer/README.md

 It should be able to support multiple devices and concurrent logging and visualization (haven't tested).
 If you are familiar with ROS, you should find this feature very comfortable.

-+ Current status of the project is meant for single device use.
-Potentially, this library supports multiple devices at the same time by giving concrete device names and serial numbers.
-Supporting and testing for multiple devices setup is in long-term plan, but we are not working on this right now.

-+ Once the data stream is open, the data will be streamed through USB connection at certain publishing frequency (e.g. 100Hz).
-This is a hardware configuration, therefore you couldn't drop event packets by putting software-level delay.
-You can either skip processing the coming packets by some conditions or implement a queuing system that can do a particular dynamic fetching.

-+ It's recommended to implement a multi-processing or multi-threading program so that each process or thread only deals with one particular task.
-The fetching of the event packets may be very fast, your program may be delayed if you are not carefully coping with this fact.

 + DYNAP is generally supported.
 We are currently looking for the correct bias configuration mechanism so that it can easily support the use of the